Hmustf/python4control/docs/control-design/04_bode_plot.md

 For our second-order system:
 - Bandwidth ≈ 10 rad/s (at the natural frequency)
+- The -3dB point occurs at approximately the natural frequency

 ### Resonance Peak
 The maximum magnitude in the frequency response: